liguge/1D-Grad-CAM-for-interpretable-intelligent-fault-diagnosis/README.md

 Maybe you need a software called [OriginLab](https://www.originlab.com/) to visualize the class activation gradient.

-# If this project helps you, cite it:
+# If this project helps you, please cite it:

 ```html
 @article{ZHANG2022110242,